 There are many toll booths along Italy’s major roads and highways—for example, the Autostrada is a toll road.
 When you enter the Autostrada, you’ll receive a ticket and pay the toll once you exit, which is usually around 30-50 EUR per journey.

 Toll booths are marked on your map app.
-If you have problems at the entrance or exits of the Autostrada, you can push on the ‘help’ button.
+If you have problems at the entrance or exits of the Autostrada, you can push the ‘help’ button.
 However, be prepared to speak some Italian as most of the assistants won’t speak English.

 4. Fill your car with the right gas